PierreAlexisRoy/Phys512PARoy/nbody/README.txt

 found in the file particle.py and is define as the class 'particle'.
 Comments in the code explain the features and how the code works.

-Then, for each part, a 'part{i}.py' is used to perform the different tasks asked in the problem set.
+Then, for each part, a file 'part{i}.py' is used to perform the different tasks asked in the problem set.
 These are :

 part1.py  -- single particle
-part2.-y  -- orbit with 2 particles
+part2.py  -- orbit with 2 particles
 part3.py  -- lots of particles , periodic BC
-part3b.py -- lots of particles, non periodic BC part4.py  -- universe
+part3b.py -- lots of particles, non periodic BC part4.py  -- universe mass fluctuations

 Then, in each case, the results are shown in files starting by the associated part name